+ACM Header

 The header shall provide a CCSDS Attitude Data Message version number that identifies the format version; this is included to anticipate future changes.
-The version keyword shall be CCSDS_AEM_VERS and the value shall have the form of ‘x.y’, where ‘y’ is incremented for corrections and minor changes, and ‘x’ is incremented for major changes.
+The version keyword shall be CCSDS_ACM_VERS and the value shall have the form of ‘x.y’, where ‘y’ is incremented for corrections and minor changes, and ‘x’ is incremented for major changes.
 Version 1.0 shall be reserved for the initial version accepted by the CCSDS as an official Recommended Standard (‘Blue Book’).
-Testing shall be conducted using AEM version numbers less than 1.0 (e.g., 0.x).
-Participating agencies should specify in the ICD the specific AEM version numbers they will support.
+Version 2.0 shall be used for this blue book.
+Testing shall be conducted using ACM version numbers less than 1.0 (e.g., 0.x).
+Participating agencies should mutually agree upon the specific ACM version numbers they will support.

-The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created, according to reference [4].
-A description of AEM header keywords and values is provided in table 4-2.
+The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created (see 6.7.9 for formatting rules).
+A description of ACM header keywords and values is provided in Table 5-2.

 The first header line must be the first non-blank line in the file.

-Only those keywords shown in tables 4-2 and 4-3 shall be used in an AEM.
-Some keywords represent obligatory items and some are optional.
-KVN assignments representing optional items may be skipped.
-The two USEABLE_START/STOP_TIME keywords, marked as optional items, may not be necessary depending on the recommended interpolation method.
-(It is safer to use the USEABLE_START/STOP_TIME capability in all cases.)

-A single METADATA group shall precede each attitude ephemeris data block.
-Multiple occurrences of a METADATA group followed by an attitude ephemeris data block may be used (e.g., METADATA, DATA, METADATA, DATA, etc.).

-Before each METADATA group the string ‘META_START’ shall appear on a separate line and after each METADATA group (and before the associated DATA_START keyword) the string ‘META_STOP’ shall appear on a separate line.

-AEM EXAMPLE

-Figure 4-1 is an example of an AEM.
-Note that some attitude ephemeris lines were omitted.

-CCSDS_AEM_VERS = 1.0

-CREATION_DATE = 2002-11-04T17:22:31

-ORIGINATOR = NASA/JPL

-META_START

-COMMENT This file was produced by M.R.
-Somebody, MSOO NAV/JPL, 2002 OCT 04.

-COMMENT It is
+Table 5-2 specifies the keywords for each header item, and whether they are mandatory (M), optional (O), or conditional (C).
+“Conditional” indicates that the item is mandatory if specified conditions are met.

+Only those keywords shown in Table 5-2 shall be used in an ACM header.

+Table 5-2 ACM Header